classgraph/classgraph/Zero-Bugs-Commitment.md

 ## 2. We will take responsibility for code we have written or contributed to.

-> As attention shifts between projects, it is difficult to return to work on old code.
-This can lead to bit rot.
+(Background: As attention shifts between projects, it is difficult to return to work on old code.
+This can lead to bit rot.)

 💡 *We pledge to take long-term responsibility for any significant code we create or contribute to, fixing problems and updating code as necessary to